-- 1. Supervise the SLT. - a.
-See Supervision of Speech Language Technicians (SLTs) section below. - 2.
-Serve as the "teacher of record" (file manager, case manager, etc.) for the delivery of services to students served by the SLT. - 3.
+- 1. Supervise the Speech Language Technician (SLTs) - a.
+See SLT section below. - Serve as the "teacher of record" (file manager, case manager, etc.) for the delivery of services to students served by the SLT. - 3.
 Balance therapy responsibilities with supervisory responsibility for the SLT. - a.
-Student services must remain appropriate to individualized needs documented on the Individualized Education Program (IEP). - 4.
-Determine a student's eligibility for or termination from speech language services. - 5.
-Conduct and manage diagnostic assessment, program development, and implementation as well as evaluation of program efficacy for students. - 6.
+Student services must remain appropriate to individualized needs documented on the Individualized Education Program (IEP).

+- 4. Determine a student's eligibility for or termination from speech language services. - 5.
+Conduct and manage assessment, program development, implementation and evaluation of program efficacy for students. - 6.
 Select students to be appropriately assigned to the SLT. - 7.
-Conduct diagnostic evaluations or assessments.
-Interpret obtained data and report to the IEP Team.

-- 8. Review students' IEP goals and progress with the SLT quarterly, or more often as needed. - 9.
+Conduct evaluations or assessments.
+Interpret obtained data and report to the IEP Team. - 8.
+Review students' IEP goals and progress with the SLT quarterly, or more often as needed. - 9.
 Prepare or approve proposed IEP goals, and/or individual or group therapy plans, and make modifications prior to or during implementation by the SLT. - 10.
-Inform students, parents/guardians, and school personnel the SLT is working with the student under supervision of the SLP. - 11.
-Attend or assign the SLT to be the representative in collaborative, interdisciplinary, and interagency meetings, correspondence, and reports as needed and consistent with the experience and competency of the SLT. - 12.
+Inform students, parents/guardians, and school personnel that the SLT is working with the student under supervision of the SLP. - 11.
+Attend or assign the SLT to attend collaborative, interdisciplinary, and interagency meetings, write correspondence, and reports as needed and consistent with the experience and competency of the SLT. - 12.
 Communicate with or assign the SLT to communicate with students, parents/ guardians, family members, and staff about diagnosis, prognosis, and therapy plan as needed and consistent with the experience and competency of the SLT. - 13.
 Delegate tasks to the SLT which are within the SLT's scope of practice while retaining legal and ethical responsibility for student services. - 14.
-Sign all formal documents (e.g., evaluation reports, IEPs, therapy plans, reimbursement forms, and reports) consistent with local education agency (LEA) and/or USBE policies. - 15.
+Sign all formal documents (e.g., evaluation reports, IEPs (if present), therapy plans, reimbursement forms, and reports) consistent with local education agency (LEA) and/or USBE policies. - 15.
 Verify and sign off on activities performed by the SLT as required. - 16.
-Establish and maintain an effective relationship with the SLT. - 17.Communicate with other supervisors on a regular basis when multiple supervisors are supervising the same SLT. - 18.
-Participate in discussions and decisions regarding the number (up to three full time equivalent (FTE) of SLTs and/or Clinical Fellows [CFs]) whom the SLP supervises. - a.
+Establish and maintain an effective relationship with the SLT. - 17.
+Communicate with other supervisors regularly when multiple supervisors are supervising the same SLT. - 18.
+Participate in discussions and decisions regarding the number (up to three full time equivalent (FTE) of SLTs and/or Clinical Fellows - SLPs with Associate Educator Licenses (Clinical Fellowship (CFs) whom the SLP supervises. - a.
 The LEA determines the level of supervision necessary to ensure a free appropriate public education (FAPE) for students. - b.
 Although more than one SLP may supervise an SLT, the SLP should not supervise or be listed as a supervisor for more than the equivalent of three FTE SLTs (and/or CFs).
-A part-time SLP may supervise up to two FTE SLTs (and/or CFs). - 19.
-Document the training provided to the SLT and provide ongoing support and on-the-job training to the SLT. - 20.
+A part-time SLP may supervise up to two FTE SLTs (and/or CFs).

+- 19. Maintain documentation of training and support provided to the SLT and provide ongoing support and on-the-job training to the SLT. - 20.
 Protect the personal information and confidentiality of each student as directed by the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).

-SUPERVISION OF SPEECH LANGUAGE TECHNICIANS (SLTS)
+SUPERVISION OF SPEECH LANGUAGE TECHNICIANS